 Procurement of products and services at TNO

-Procurement makes an essential contribution to an effective and innovation-oriented TNO.
-Flexibility, partnership, and innovation are leading for Sourcing and Contract & Supplier Management, creating more added value through effective deployment of the procurement function and procurement processes.
+Procurement delivers an essential contribution to an effective and innovation-oriented TNO.
+Flexibility, Partnership, and Innovation are leading for Sourcing, Supply Chain Management, Contract & Supplier Management, creating more added value to TNO and customers through effective deployment of the procurement function and procurement processes.

 Legislation and regulations

-When procuring goods, services or works, TNO takes into account the requirements encoded in European and national laws and regulations on procurement for public-law organisations.
-TNO pursues a healthy balance between legitimacy and efficiency.
-The Public Procurement Act and the Proportionality Guide are leading.
+When procuring goods, services or works, TNO is bound by the requirements imposed by European and national laws and regulations on procurement for public-law organisations.
+TNO strives for a healthy balance between legality and efficiency.
+The Public Procurement Act and the Proportionality Guide (Gids Proportionaliteit) are leading in this regard.

 Innovation